ankajgoyal/skillset/README.md

 ### How To Run The Project

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Frontend
   1.npm install
   2.npm start
   3.Your application will be running at http://localhost:3000

 ### Backend
   1.npm install
   2.npm start
   3.Make sure you have mongodb installed in your system

 After you have successfully run both the server and the clinet , go to localhost:3000 to interact with your application